Trend bullish_trend_breakdown

 This block calls out the data or conditions that could turn a technically weak signal into a usable one in a composite screen.
 Based on signal mechanics and the observed failure patterns above; individual combinations are not yet backtested.

-• Use as a filter to gate out bullish signalsThe most useful application: if bullish_trend_breakdown has fired in the last 20d, SKIP all bullish momentum signals on that stock.
-Filter application; no trading P&L of its own.
+• Use as a filter to gate out bullish signalsThe most robust application: if Bullish Trend Breakdown has fired on a stock within the last 20 sessions, skip fresh bullish momentum triggers on that name.
+This uses the signal as a regime veto — a filter application with no trading P&L of its own.

 See also Why technical-only signals don't survive on their own for the broader argument.